-Step 2: Distribute the student handout, Aldridge Sawmill - The Story in Numbers.
+Step 2: Distribute the student handout, "Aldridge Sawmill: The Story in Numbers" or direct them to the Quizizz link to the online version (https://quizizz.com/admin/quiz/6547f01110ed7c453dc81b51?source=quiz share).
 Direct students to circle the correct answer for each question.
 Students may work alone or with a partner.

+Modification

-Modification: Highlight pertinent information in each question and identify functions needed to answer each question.
+Highlight pertinent information in each question and identify functions needed to answer each question and allow calculators.